Hopi History: The Story of the Alcatraz Prisoners

 The government used overwhelming force against both factions and imprisoned people who resisted.
 Thus, the decision to send a child to school did not necessarily mean acceptance of the white man's ways.

 In any case, tensions at Orayvi were mounting in the face of intensified pressure from the U.S. government to comply with its wishes.
 The government became increasingly frustrated with Hopi resistance to their efforts.
 To make matters worse, a land dispute between Navajos and Mormon settlers near Tuba City, Arizona was heating up.

 Beginning in 1893, Agent Plummer reported to Washington that Navajos were trying to interfere with a dam built by Mormon settlers.
 By January 1894, tensions had increased to the point that Plummer feared bloodshed.
-In May, he wrote to the commissioner, "I fear very much that if attempt it made by the civil authorities to arrest the Indians by force that serious trouble will result."
+In May, he wrote to the commissioner, "I fear very much that if attempt is made by the civil authorities to arrest the Indians by force, that serious trouble will result."

-On October 10, 1894, Samuel Hertzog, the school superintendent, reported to Plummer that 30 hostiles had come to Munqapi, seized the fields, and planted them in wheat.
+On October 10, 1894, Samuel Hertzog, the school superintendent, reported to Plummer that 30 hostiles had come to Munqapi, seized the fields, and planted them with wheat.
 According to Hertzog, "This is the first act of hostilities."
-Hertzog also suggested that these hostilities might have had more to do with the local tensions around Tuba City: "May be because a Mormon and a Navajo stole one man's corn and afterward came and cut the fodder and told Ololomai (Loololma, Kikmongwi [leader/chief] of Orayvi) to get out."
+Hertzog also suggested that these hostilities might have had more to do with the local tensions around Tuba City: "Maybe because a Mormon and a Navajo stole one man's corn... and afterward came and cut the fodder, and told Ololomai (Loololma, Kikmongwi [leader/chief] of Orayvi) to get out."